-If you opt for a guided Pyrenees cycling holiday with us, you will be full-board.
-This includes a buffet breakfast of cereals, croissants, spreads, fresh bread, fruit and yogurts.
+If you opt for a guided Pyrenees cycling holiday this includes a buffet breakfast of cereals, croissants, spreads, fresh bread, fruit and yogurts.
 You will also get a packed lunch, which consists of a sandwich made with the local bread (like a baguette but thicker), a bag of crisps, a cereal bar, a chocolate bar and a piece of fruit.
-You will then have a 3 course meal every evening.
-Barèges has a local convenience store for our guests to pick up various items and Luz St-Sauveur down the valley has a supermarket.
+There are a large selection of local restuarants for evening meals.

 Is there storage for my bike?

 MountainBug cycling accommodation has internal bike storage, within the accommodation itself, and space for bike boxes.
 We would always recommend for the security conscious to bring their own bike locks and chains for peace of mind, although we have never had any problems.